Periodic homogenization with an interface: The multi-dimensional case: The main result

-Let now $p_{\pm}$ be given by \begin{equ} p_{\pm}=\frac{q_\pm D^{\pm}_{11}}{q_+ D_{11}^{+}+ q_- D_{11}^{-}}\;, \end{equ} which can also we rewritten in a more suggestive way as \begin{equ} = {q_+ D_{11}^+ \over q_- D_{11}^-}\;. \end{equ} This is the homogenized diffusion coefficient in the direction perpendicular to the interface, weighted by the invariant measure of a unit cell.
-Comparing with the one-dimensional case \cite{1}, one would expect this to yield the likelihood for $X^\eps$ to exit a small (but still much larger than $\eps$) neighborhood of the interface on a specific side. \begin{remark} The ratio \begin{equs} \frac{p_{+}\sqrt{D_{11}^-}}{p_{-}\sqrt{D_{11}^+} + p_{+}\sqrt{D_{11}^-}}\;. \end{equs} gives the asymptotic probability of the process being located in the rhs ($+$) of the interface after a long time.
+This is the homogenized diffusion coefficient in the direction perpendicular to the interface, weighted by the invariant measure of a unit cell.
+Comparing with the one-dimensional case \cite{1}, one would expect this to yield the likelihood for $X^\eps$ to exit a small (but still much larger than $\eps$) neighborhood of the interface on a specific side. \begin{remark} The ratio

+gives the asymptotic probability of the process being located in the rhs ($+$) of the interface after a long time.
 This follows from the weak convergence of the first component to a skew Brownian motion with (possibly) different diffusion coefficients on either side of the interface.
-If we rescale this skew BM on either side of the interface by $\sqrt{D_{11}^{\pm}}$ to obtain a standard skew BM, we can use the scale function of BM to finish the verification of (\ref{timeonside}). \end{remark} However, unlike in the one-dimensional case, these quantities are not yet sufficient to characterise the limiting process.
-The reason is that since $X^\eps$ is expected to spend time proportional to $\eps$ in the interface, but the drift is of order $\eps^{-1}$ there, it is not impossible that the limiting process picks up a non-trivial drift along the interface.
-It turns out that this drift can be described by the coefficients $\alpha_{j}$ given by \begin{equ}[e:valuealpha] \alpha_j = 2 \Bigl({p_+ \over D_{11}^+} + {p_- \over D_{11}^-}\Bigr) \int_{\R \times \T^{d-1}} \bigl(b_j(x) + \CL g_j(x)\bigr)\,\mu(dx) \;, \end{equ} where $\mu$ is again normalised in such a way that $q_+ + q_- = 1$ and where $g$ is any smooth function agreeing with $g_\pm$ on either side of the interface (see Section~\ref{sec:tight} below).
+If we rescale this skew BM on either side of the interface by $\sqrt{D_{11}^{\pm}}$ to obtain a standard skew BM, we can use the scale function of BM to finish the verification of (\ref{timeonside}). \end{remark}

+However, unlike in the one-dimensional case, these quantities are not yet sufficient to characterize the limiting process.
+The reason is that since $X^\eps$ is expected to spend time proportional to $\eps$ in the interface, but the drift is of order $\eps^{-1}$ there, it is not impossible that the limiting process picks up a nontrivial drift along the interface.
+It turns out that this drift can be described by the coefficients $\alpha_{j}$ given by

-\begin{remark} Since $\int_{\R \times \T^{d-1}} \CL \phi(x)\,\mu(dx) = 0$ for every smooth \textit{compactly supported} function $\phi$, one should interpret the integral on the right hand side of \eref{e:valuealpha} as a `renormalised' form of the intuitive more meaningful quantity \eref{e:intb}. \end{remark}
+where $\mu$ is again normalized in such a way that $q_+ + q_- = 1$ and where $g$ is any smooth function agreeing with $g_\pm$ on either side of the interface (see Section \ref{sec:tight}). \begin{remark} Since $\int_{\R\times\T^{d-1}} \CL\phi(x) \mu(dx) = 0$ for every smooth \textit{compactly supported} function $\phi$, one should interpret the integral on the right-hand side of (\ref {e:valuealpha}) as a ``renormalized'' form of the intuitive more meaningful quantity (\ref{e:intb}). \end{remark} \begin{remark} The expression (\ref{e:valuealpha}) is useful in order to generate examples with nonvanishing values for the coefficients $\alpha_i$. \end{remark}